coste-v/kubernetes_infra_tutorial/Part2.md

     path: "/tmp/kubernetes_infra_tutorial"  # our local directory
 ```

-Pod using this volume will write on our local machine in /tmp/kubernetes_infra_tutorial folder.
+Pod using this Volume will write on our local machine in /tmp/kubernetes_infra_tutorial folder.

 Let's create the persistent volume :